 As of December 31, 2004, substantially all of the senior managing directors have entered into written employment agreements.
 Many of these employment agreements will expire between 2006 and 2008 because of the timing of our acquisitions and our 2004 initiative to enter into written agreements with our senior professionals.
 Our goal is to renew employment agreements when advisable and to stagger the expirations of the agreements if possible.
 Because of the high concentration of contract expirations between 2006 and 2008, we may experience high turnover, loss of clients and engagements or difficulty staffing engagements, if we are unable to renegotiate employment agreements.
 We have begun to focus on renegotiating new long-term employment agreements with key senior managing directors.
 In connection with those discussions, we may offer a senior managing director the opportunity to participate in all or a portion of the benefits under an incentive compensation package that includes cash, which may be in the form of an unsecured general recourse forgivable loan, and significant additional payments upon the execution and during the term of such employment agreement in the form of stock option and restricted stock awards, or alternatively, cash equivalents, if we do not have adequate equity securities available under stockholder approved equity plans.
-We have, in a few cases, also required that SMDs use the proceeds of the loans to purchase shares of our common stock on the open market.
-Those shares then serve as collateral for the loans, which are otherwise nonrecourse.
 Any new employment agreements entered into with senior managing directors may not have staggered termination dates, so that we could face similar retention issues at the end of the terms of those agreements, although this risk could be reduced in light of our intention to include automatic one-year renewal options in the new employment agreements beginning at the end of their initial terms unless either party provides to the other prior notice that he or us do not intend to renew.
 While we hope that we enter into new long-term employment contracts with a significant number of senior managing directors, there is no assurance we will do so.
 The aggregate principal amount of all loans made to senior managing directors through 2006 could exceed \$50.0 million, of which some or all of the principal amount and accrued interest could be forgivable by us upon the passage of time or certain other events, such as death or disability or termination by us without cause or by the employee with good reason.
 If all the other compensation features described above were to be implemented, the equity awards to such senior managing directors would also be significant.